xndrllyd/replaX/README.md

 	1. Press the "Create new .csv for translation" button.

-	2. Upload your .html file to extract all of the text nodes into a .csv file.
+	2. Upload your .html file or copy-paste its contents into the according input to extract all of the text nodes into a .csv file.

 	3. Download the ready-for-translation .csv file.